 Poet Percy Shelley is touring the Continent with his lover Mary Godwin and her half-sister Claire Clairmont.
 They meet the poet and notorious seducer Lord Byron who invites them to join him at the Swiss villa he has rented for the summer.
 During Byron and Shelley’s lengthy debates about the nature of evil, Byron introduces them to opium to show them the truth that lies beneath their social masks.

-This was one of a mini-spate of books and films that came out all around the same time that purported to deal with or at least set themselves in and around the Villa Deodati Writer’s Workshop in the summer of 1816, the famous meeting that led Mary Shelley to of course conceive Frankenstein (1818), as well as featured other influential figures of the period including Lord Byron and John Polidori who is credited with writing the first vampire story.
+This was one of a mini-spate of books and films that came out all around the same time that purported to deal with or at least set themselves in and around the Villa Diodati Writer’s Workshop in the summer of 1816, the famous meeting that led Mary Shelley to of course conceive Frankenstein (1818), as well as featured other influential figures of the period including Lord Byron and John Polidori who is credited with writing the first vampire story.
 Other films produced around the same period included Gothic (1986), the Spanish production Rowing with the Wind (1988) and Frankenstein Unbound (1990), which had a time traveller interacting with both Mary Shelley and Frankenstein, while the events also play out in the subsequent biopic Mary Shelley (2017) and the Doctor Who episode The Haunting of Villa Diodati (2020)..

 For all its silliness, Haunted Summer has a story that shows potential – the script had been announced since the late 1970s before being picked up by Cannon Films.
 The elegant formalism of Lewis John Carlino’s dialogue and the characterisation is good.
 However, it is sadly a film that exists only in potential.
 With affairs of various combination and sexual orientation between the five characters, opium hallucinations and visions of demonic imps on his hands, one would have thought that the film could have made a film that was a whole lot more interesting than this.